gagdiez/hot-omni-docs/README.md

 ---

-## Hot Omni Tokens representations on Near Intents

-### NEAR

-When user deposits tokens from NEAR chains to Hot Bridge the user's balance is replenished with tokens of the format `nep141:wrap.near`.

-### Other chains

-For deposits from non-NEAR chains the user's balance on Near Intents is replenished with tokens which have format like `nep245:v2_1.omni.hot.tg:1111_3twhsFNJUtm8vS2g3NH1LVdQbwcYo4FaypDmUcwdSfuR1fd`.
-Here we have:
-- `nep245:v2_1.omni.hot.tg:` is the prefix pointing that token is related to Hot Bridge
-- `1111` - chain id within Hot Bridge
-- `3twhsFNJUtm8vS2g3NH1LVdQbwcYo4FaypDmUcwdSfuR1fd` is the base58 encoded token address.

----

 ## Deposit

-The Omni SDK allows users smoothly deposit tokens from different chains into the [NEAR Intents](https://app.near-intents.org/) smart contract (`intents.near`) on NEAR.
+Lets take a look at how to deposit tokens into the Omni SDK from different chains.

 ### NEAR

-Depositing tokens process from NEAR interacts directly with `intents.near` smart contract.

-It requires calling `bridge.near.depositToken` method, and passing the following parameters:
+To deposit tokens from the NEAR chain, you need to call the `bridge.near.depositToken` method,passing the following parameters:

 - `getAddress`: function that returns user's NEAR accountId
 - `getIntentAccount`: function that returns user's NEAR Intent accountId
 - `sendTransaction`: function that sends a transaction on NEAR (see [the near react hook](https://github.com/hot-dao/omni-sdk/blob/main/demo-ui/src/hooks/near.ts#L82))